Pesticide

-Pesticides are substances that are meant to control pests.
-This includes herbicide, insecticide, nematicide, molluscicide, piscicide, avicide, rodenticide, bactericide, insect repellent, animal repellent, microbicide, fungicide, and lampricide.
+Pesticides are substances that are used to control pests.
+They include herbicides, insecticides, nematicides, fungicides, and many others (see table).
 The most common of these are herbicides, which account for approximately 50% of all pesticide use globally.
-Most pesticides are intended to serve as plant protection products (also known as crop protection products), which in general, protect plants from weeds, fungi, or insects.
-As an example, the fungus Alternaria solani is used to combat the aquatic weed Salvinia.
+Most pesticides are used as plant protection products (also known as crop protection products), which in general protect plants from weeds, fungi, or insects.

-In general, a pesticide is a chemical (such as carbamate) or biological agent (such as a virus, bacterium, or fungus) that deters, incapacitates, kills, or otherwise discourages pests.
-Target pests can include insects, plant pathogens, weeds, molluscs, birds, mammals, fish, nematodes (roundworms), and microbes that destroy property, cause nuisance, or spread disease, or are disease vectors.
+In general, a pesticide is a chemical or biological agent (such as a virus, bacterium, or fungus) that deters, incapacitates, kills, or otherwise discourages pests.
+Target pests can include insects, plant pathogens, weeds, molluscs, birds, mammals, fish, nematodes (roundworms), and microbes that destroy property, cause nuisance, spread disease, or are disease vectors.
+Pesticides thus increase agricultural yields.
 Along with these benefits, pesticides also have drawbacks, such as potential toxicity to humans and other species.

 Definition

+The word pesticide derives from the Latin pestis (plague) and caedere (kill).

 The Food and Agriculture Organization (FAO) has defined pesticide as: